tidypress

 • sitemap and metadata output

-Bundled client assets are emitted under assets/ in build/ (not _astro/).
+Bundled client assets land under assets/ in build/.

 Content model